Homosociality

 In sociology, homosociality means same-sex friendships that are not of a romantic or sexual nature, such as friendship, mentorship, or others.
-Researchers who use the concept mainly do so to explain how men uphold men's dominance in society.
+The term was popularized by Eve Kosofsky Sedgwick in her discussion of male homosocial desire.
+Researchers who use the concept mainly do so to explain how men uphold their dominance in society.

-Homosocial was popularized by Eve Kosofsky Sedgwick in her discussion of male homosocial desire.
-Sedgwick used the term to distinguish from homosexual and to connote a form of male bonding often accompanied by fear or hatred of homosexuality.
-Jean Lipman-Blumen had earlier (1976) defined homosociality as a preference for members of one's own sex – a social rather than a sexual preference.

 The opposite of homosocial is heterosocial, describing non-sexual relations with the opposite sex.
 The term homoaffectivity is used to refer to bonds and affective actions that go beyond mere socialization.